The saffron milk cap (Lactarius deliciosus) recipe for puff pastry tarts is something you’ll want to make every autumn.

 - Sometimes I think it’s a pity to spoil the beautiful gifts of nature with something like puff pastry.
 But the truth is, these crispy tarts smell so tempting and taste so delightful that they will make you forget about all those healthy lifestyle principles in a second.

 - Puff pastry tarts will serve as a great appetizer.
-With blanched and frozen saffron milk caps, they can easily replace a much longer process of making a mushroom pizza, whenever you need a quick and unconventional snack on the table.
+With blanched and frozen saffron milk caps, they can easily replace a much longer process of making a pizza with mushrooms, whenever you need a quick and unconventional snack on the table.

 If you’re a forager, you may even start calling your Lactarius deliciosus recipe “puffypastrius deliciosus”.